 Alice Charlotte von Rothschild (1847-1922)

-Alice Charlotte von Rothschild was born in Frankfurt on 17 February 1847.
-She spent her early years in Vienna, and had a rather lonely childhood after the death of her mother Charlotte, Baroness Anselm Salomon von Rothschild (1807-1859) when Alice as only 12.
-From 1860, Alice spent increasingly long periods of time in England; in London, she occupied 142, Piccadilly, next door to her brother Ferdinand (1839-1898) and in the country, she spent time at Aston Clinton in the company of her cousins, Constance (1843-1931) and Annie (1844-1926) daughters of Sir Anthony (1810-1876) and Lady Louise de Rothschild (née Montefiore) (1821-1910).
+She came to England in 1860, with her French governess, Mlle.
+Hofer, a lifelong friend.
+In London, she occupied 142, Piccadilly, next door to her brother Ferdinand (1839-1898) and in the country, she spent time at Aston Clinton in the company of her cousins, Constance (1843-1931) and Annie (1844-1926) daughters of Sir Anthony (1810-1876) and Lady Louise de Rothschild (née Montefiore) (1821-1910).
 She was also a regular visitor to Mentmore, spending time with her cousin Hannah (1851-1890), daughter of Mayer Amschel (1818-1874) and Juliana de Rothschild (née Cohen) (1831-1877), to whom she was especially close.
 Her cousins remarked on her plainness, but found her graceful and attractive.
-She was at home in the English countryside, a fearless horsewoman usually surrounded by some of her many canine companions.
-Alice was precise, punctual and memorably, the 'all-powerful', a name she earned after ordering one visitor to her villa in Grasse, Queen Victoria, off her flower beds.

 Waddesdon Manor, Buckinghamshire

 In 1866, she joined her brother Ferdinand (1839-1898) at his palatial home, Waddesdon Manor, the grand French style country house he built in the Buckinghamshire countryside.
 Alice became his constant companion after the tragic death in childbirth of his wife Evelina (née de Rothschild) (1839-1866).
+Alice had her own adjoining estate at Eythrope.

 The Villa Victoria, Grasse